 Greenthorn tree and its uses

-The Greenthorn tree (Balanites maughamii) is easily recognizable in Southern Africa due to its triangular, fluted, or buttressed trunk.
+The Greenthorn tree (Balanites Maugham) is easily recognizable in Southern Africa due to its triangular, fluted, or buttressed trunk.
 Its spines are green like its twigs and often forked.
-It is very spiny and hard to climb.
-It mainly grows in dry Bushveld and sandy forests, but can also be found along drainage lines.
+It is very spiny and challenging to climb.
+It mainly grows in dry Bushveld and sandy forests but can also be found along drainage lines.

 Greenthorn kernels for food

-For living on and off the land, the most important parts of the Greenthorn tree are its fruits and their kernels.
-The whole fruit is a kernel just thinly covered by a fleshy layer.
-This layer is brownish-yellow in color when ripe from May – July.
-The taste of this fleshy layer is quite bitter but can be eaten by monkeys and humans.
+The most important parts of the Greenthorn tree for living on and off the land are its fruits and kernels.
+The whole fruit is a kernel thinly covered by a fleshy layer.
+This layer is brownish-yellow in color when ripe from May to July.
+The taste of this fleshy layer is quite bitter, but monkeys and humans can eat it.

 Greenthorn kernels to poison fish and snails

-In unripe conditions – when the fruit is still green – rural inhabitants use the mashed-up whole fruit for poisoning fish.
+In unripe conditions—when the fruit is still green—rural inhabitants use the mashed-up whole fruit to poison fish.
 There were no side effects for humans when eating this fish.
-It is also a very effective poison to kill snails in stagnant water.
-This reduces the risk of contracting parasitic diseases, like Bilharzia.
+It is also a very effective poison to kill snails in stagnant water, reducing the risk of contracting parasitic diseases, like Bilharzia.
 This is oral information received by a BaPedi tribe member without further elaboration or proof.

 Greenthorn kernels to extract oil for lubrication and torches

-And there is another interesting use of parts of Greenthorn trees.
-It is the bark, which was in former times shredded by Zulus and soaked in bathing water, which lubricated their skin.
+There is another interesting use of parts of Greenthorn trees.
+The bark, which was once shredded by Zulus and soaked in bathing water, lubricated their skin.

 Lessons learned from Greenthorn trees: